-The Hill maintains a formal academic dress code that requires boys to wear a coat and tie and girls to wear a blazer and appropriate collared Oxford shirt.
-Academic Dress will be worn throughout the academic day whenever students are in an academic or public area, Chapel services, sit-down meals, required evening performances, or any other designated occasion.
+The Hill maintains a formal academic dress code that requires students to wear a blazer throughout the academic day.
+Academic Dress will be worn whenever students are in an academic or public area, Chapel services, sit-down meals, required evening performances, or any other designated occasion.
 Students will wear academic dress beginning with breakfast through the final class whether or not a student has completed all class obligations.

 The Hill School and the Lawrenceville School in New Jersey maintain the fifth-oldest high school sports rivalry in the United States, with the first contest between the schools dating back to 1887.
 On the second Saturday of each November, the schools meet to renew this athletics rivalry.
 In the week leading up to the games, The Hill holds a Hill vs. Lawrenceville Spirit Week that includes theme dress days; the “passing of the brooms” among fall varsity captains to signify the hoped-for “sweep” of Lawrenceville; students banging spoons on Dining Room tables prior to singing “Dear Old Hill” before seated lunches; the Red Meat Dinner, the only Friday seated dinner of the year and symbolically tied to the color red, Lawrenceville’s primary color; and a pep rally and bonfire.